Neck Pain Treatment In Murfreesboro

 Neck pain is also called “cervicalgia” by experts because it involves the cervical spine.
 The problem may be acute or chronic, mildly annoying to severe, and often makes it hard to move the neck or head.

 Neck pain symptoms can range from dull stabbing or sharp.
 Additionally, cervical pain often exhibits a constant aching neck, numbness, tingling, and stiffness.
 Some people may experience severely limited neck movement, which is known as torticollis.

 Neck pain can be acute or chronic, depending on how long it lasts.

 - Acute neck pain consists of pain that appears suddenly, in a few hours, and is uncomfortable.
-It is mostly due to excessive muscle tension in the neck, either from bad posture or after prolonged straining of the neck muscles.
+It is primarily due to excessive muscle tension in the neck, either from bad posture or after prolonged straining of the neck muscles.

 - Chronic neck pain is usually related to a medical condition such as osteoarthritis, herniated discs, or cervical spondylosis.
-It can progress to a tingling or numbing sensation in the arms or hands, and possible back pain.
+It can progress to a tingling or numbing sensation in the arms or hands and possible back pain.
 Chronic pain can last for months, even years.

-The reasons why the neck hurts are many, from poor posture, accident-related injuries, sudden force or impact to the neck to age-related degenerative diseases.
+The reasons why the neck hurts are many, from poor posture, accident-related injuries, sudden force or impact to the neck, to age-related degenerative diseases.

 Here are some of the causes:

 - Cervical radiculopathy